SimonE1003/7-days/README.md

 ###

 <p align="left">1.
-Day time: you have to go out and collect items<br>	2.
+Day time: you have to go out and collect items, walk to the door and choose a destination.<br>	2.
 Night time: important story happens at shelter<br>	3.
 Both night and daytime shows 1 story <br>	4.
 After 7 days something happens so prepare well</p>

 ###